If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Urethritis means soreness and swelling (inflammation) of the urethra, which is the tube that carries urine out of the body from the bladder.
 It is not a sexually transmitted infection (STI) but can be caused by STIs.

-Urethritis can occur in men and women.
-It is one of the commonest conditions that men are diagnosed and treated for in sexual health clinics in the UK.
+Urethritis can occur in anyone.
+It is one of the most common conditions that people with a penis are diagnosed and treated for in sexual health clinics in the UK.

 These symptoms may begin a few weeks after an infection, depending on what has caused it.